marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution05.md

-# Challenge 05 - Creating and populating Dimensions Tables
+# Challenge 05 - Create two dimension tables and the store procedures to populate them

 <!-- REMOVE_ME ${navigationLine} (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->